 My husband got this mug for me for Christmas.
 I have a few more mugs with similar sentiments.
 Every day, while Trump and his cronies are in control, is a day we all need a little extra caffeine.
 This mug is a good sardonic choice for the liberal mom in your life who struggles every day with seeing someone who has spent a lot of time denigrating, assaulting, mocking, and working on taking away the rights of the women who he supposedly leads as president.

-This mug is washable.
-It holds 11 ounces.
-It is made in DeliciousAccessories studios, which has a five-star rating on Etsy.
-The mug is microwave and dishwasher safe.
-The seller will even add an image on the opposite side of the mug for you if you would like.
-This mug costs $16.99.
+This mug is washable, holds 11 ounces, and is made in DeliciousAccessories studios, which has a five-star rating on Etsy.
+The mug is microwave and dishwasher-safe, and the seller will even add an image on the opposite side of the mug for you.
+It costs $16.99.

 12. “Why, yes, I am Overqualified” Sticky Notes

-I have these and have given out a few sets to my friends too because it is cringeworthy just how often these are appropriate in the life of a mom.
+I have these “Why, yes, I am Overqualified” sticky notes and have given out a few sets to my friends, too, because it is cringe-worthy just how often these are appropriate in the life of a mom.
 If we’re going to have to deal with it, we might as well laugh sometimes, right?
 Even if that laughter hides some pretty sharp teeth behind it.
-“Why, yes, I am Overqualified” sticky notes

 If the gift recipient likes these notes, Anne Taintor has a number of other great, inexpensive products to look into as well.
 Some other sticky notes she makes that are available on the same site include: